ibexa/documentation-developer/docs/guide/content_rendering.md

 }
 ```

-Similarly, you can use listener to modify the response generated after the view is rendered.
+Similarly, you can use a listener to modify the response generated after the view is rendered.
-The configuration will look alike the previous one, for example:
+The configuration will look like the one earlier, for example:

 ``` yaml
 parameters: